hauska7/klubdyskusyjny/docs/index.md

 everyone acts as they see fit

-I trust in one of us

-you trust in one of us
+everyone of us trusts in one of us

 we trust in one of us

-we act as one
+we act as together

 we are responsible